wafflecomposite/LemnisGateSalvageOps/README.md

 - This will work if you are physically on the same network, or connected to the same virtual private network together, by using tools like ZeroTier or Hamachi
 - The firewall can be a problem, the host may need to disable it

-This will require additional setup for everyone involved:
+This will require full mod installed, and additional setup for everyone involved:
 - Open the game folder
 - From here, proceed to `Engine\Binaries\ThirdParty\Steamworks\Steamv147\Win64`
 - Open the `DLL_LAN` folder, copy `steam_api64.dll`, get back and paste it to `Win64` folder, agree to replace the file